Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Conclusion

 \section{Conclusion}

-In this paper, we presented an MAV system which relies solely on passive visual sensors and an IMU to perform autonomous under-canopy navigation in forests.
+In this paper, we present an MAV system which relies solely on passive visual sensors and an IMU to perform autonomous under-canopy navigation in forests.
 Onboard visual-inertial SLAM is in charge of MAV state estimation.
-We propose a volumetric occupancy submapping system to achieve a scalable mapping representation of the environment and reduce the reconstruction errors which arise in monolithic maps under drifting and brusquely changing state estimates.
-We also introduce an approach of trajectory anchoring to ensure safe navigation upon abrupt changes in odometry due to loop closures.
+We propose a volumetric occupancy submapping system to achieve a scalable mapping representation of the environment and reduce the reconstruction errors which arise in monolithic maps under drift and brusquely changing state estimates.
+We also introduce a trajectory anchoring approach to ensure safe navigation upon abrupt changes in odometry due to loop-closures.
 To demonstrate the method, we validated the system both in simulation and in a real-world environment -- demonstrating safe flight at up to 3 m/s without a single collision or unsafe planning instance.